Ahab in the Bible

 Verse ConceptsPersecution, Forms Of

-And the LORD said, Who shall entice Ahab king of Israel, that he may go up and fall at Ramoth-gilead?
-And one spoke saying after this manner, and another saying after that manner.
+Then said Yahweh, Who will persuade Ahab king of Israel, that he may go up and fall in Ramoth-gilead?
+And one spake, saying after this manner, and another, saying after that manner.

 So [Ahab] the king of Israel and Jehoshaphat king of Judah went up against Ramoth-gilead.